Hyperion302/athena/NOTES.md

 Add the ability to update titles

-Better voting: If you vote the opposite way it switches your vote for you

 Nonexistent resource errors should tell you what resource doesn't exist

 Quorums: Custom quorums and vote ratio requirements beyond a simple majority no-quorum requirement